osmianski/osmianski/README.md

 ## My resume

 I'm looking for a new job.
-Here is <a href="https://www.softnova.lt/resume-vlad-osmianski.pdf" target="_blank">my resume</a>.
+Here is [my resume](https://www.softnova.lt/resume-vlad-osmianski.pdf).